eProsima/Fast-DDS-docs/docs/realtime.rst

 Non-blocking calls
 ******************

+**Note:** This feature is not supported on OSX.
+This system doesn't support necessary POSIX Realtime features.

 It is important a method isn't blocked for indeterminate time to achieve real-time.
 A method has only to be blocked for a maximum period of time.